echo2echo/hosts.deny/README.md

 The requirements to run this script are a Linux distribution, Perl installed & journalctl, a log monitoring app.

 This script uses the /etc/hosts.deny file to block IP addresses.
 An /etc/hosts.allow entry overrides /etc/hosts.deny and allows web traffic.
-### Before running these scripts make sure you put your home, work & any other needed public IP addresses in the /etc/hosts.allow file to allow you access to ssh on your server
+### Before running these scripts make sure you put your home, work & any other needed public IP addresses in the /etc/hosts.allow file to allow you access to ssh on your i
 It is very possible to get locked out of your server if your own IP addresses are not in the /etc/hosts.allow file.
 Mobile phone IPs are blocked if an /etc/hosts.allow entry is not posted.
-Only one password attempt is allowed before an IP is entered in the hosts.deny file.
+Only one failed password attempt is allowed before an IP is entered in the hosts.deny file.
 Yes, this script is unforgiving.
 Maybe change cron entries to a longer period of time than is suggested below.
 The suggested cron interval is 30 seconds to update hosts.deny.

+Use the following example's syntax to enter your own /etc/hosts.allow records...

+    ALL: 123.123.123.123

 See line 93 of deny.pl and change the IP Address to your home & work addresses Add the following additional line near bottom of deny.pl script to skip over adding your personal & work IPs to /etc/hosts.deny file.
 Below references IP address 120.121.123.124 (ficticious example ip)...
 "Backslash dot" used within IP address.

      if ( $_ =~ m/120\.121\.123\.124/ ) { next; }

 Enter cron entries as root as follows to update /etc/hosts.deny file every 30 seconds.
-This bash script needs to run as root. sudo is required by jou;rnalctl.
+This bash script needs to run as root. sudo is required by journalctl.

     * * * * * /home/username/cron-hosts-deny.bash
     * * * * * sleep 30; /home/username/cron-hosts-deny.bash